Marine initiatives planned for April 2024 – April 2026

 This regulatory initiative is part of Transport Canada’s Transportation Sector Regulatory Review Roadmap.

-The proposed regulatory changes are the second phase of changes to the Small Fishing Vessel Inspection Regulations (now renamed the Fishing Vessel Safety Regulations following Phase I).
+The proposed regulations are the second phase of changes to the Small Fishing Vessel Inspection Regulations (now renamed the Fishing Vessel Safety Regulations following Phase I).
 This phase of the regulatory changes would update construction requirements for small commercial fishing vessels (less than 24.4 metres in length, and no more than 150 Gross Tonnage) intended to be sold in Canada or operated in Canadian waters.

 Potential impacts on Canadians, including businesses

-The proposed changes may impact Canadian fishing vessel builders, as well as fishing vessel owners whose vessels undergo major modifications, by implementing new/updated construction requirements for small fishing vessels.
+The proposed regulations may impact Canadian fishing vessel builders, as well as fishing vessel owners whose vessels undergo major modifications, by implementing new/updated construction requirements for small fishing vessels.
 A decision was made to reference industry standards, where appropriate, to give boat builders additional options and flexibility.
 This may decrease impacts on international trade and imports.

 Regulatory cooperation efforts (domestic and international)

-The proposed changes reflect the Government’s long-term approach to small vessel construction.
+The proposed regulations reflect the Government’s long-term approach to small vessel construction.
 They also reflect the Government’s goal of making sure that Canada’s regulations work well with those of the United States and the European Union, by accepting practices and standards put in place by international bodies and recognized organizations such as the American Boat and Yacht Council and the International Organization for Standardization.

 Consultations